 What is a bill of lading?

 You may have also heard the term, clean bill of lading associated with shipping.
-A clean bill of lading is issued to the receiver after the carrier has inspected all of the freight for missing or damaged items.
-The clean bill of lading often is referenced to trigger payments on letters of credit from the freight receiver.
-Receivers of freight should always insure a proper inspection of received items is conducted prior to the bill of lading being signed off as “clean”.
-Damaged or missing item claims may be jeopardized if the carrier leaves with a signed bill of lading that does not note damage or missing items.
+It is issued to the receiver after the carrier has inspected all of the freight for missing or damaged items.
+It is often is referenced to trigger payments on letters of credit from the freight receiver.
+Receivers of freight should always ensure a proper inspection of received items is conducted prior to the bill being signed off as “clean”.
+Damaged or missing item claims may be jeopardized if the carrier leaves with a signed bill that does not note damage or missing items.

 Do you need to ship freight right now, need an expert to help?
 Contact us, chat live or get a freight quote right now.